Rebecca of Sunnybrook Farm: Animation

 An anime short film was made in 2020.

 Cultural references

 In the 1960s, Lauren Wood was lead singer of a band called Rebecca and the Sunnybrook Farmers.

+In an episode of The Beverly Hillbillies depicting professional wrestling, one of the contestants had the ring persona "Rebecca of Donnybrook Farm" dressed as Rebecca of Sunnybrook Farm.

+In Season 6, Ep.
+5 of MASH: Major Topper, Hawkeye Pierce exclaims to Major Houlihan, "Just pretend you're in the high school play; you're Rebecca of Sunnybrook Farm passing out morphine."

-In the 1973 film, Cleopatra Jones, drug dealer, "Doodlebug" Simpkins, references Rebecca of Sunnybrook Farm by contrasting her wholesome character against his: "If Mommy wants trouble, I'm not exactly known as Rebecca of Sunnybrook Farms."
+In the 1973 film, Cleopatra Jones, drug dealer "Doodlebug" Simpkins references Rebecca of Sunnybrook Farm by contrasting her wholesome character against his: "If Mommy wants trouble, I'm not exactly known as Rebecca of Sunnybrook Farms."

+In 1976 TV Series [Good Times S3Ep21] Michael reveal that Thelma broke curfew; JJ makes a reference by saying”Rebecca of Sunnybrook Farm has finally stepped in it.”

 In the 1997 episode of Buffy the Vampire Slayer titled What's My Line?
 Part Two, antagonist vampire, Spike, refers to Buffy, who lives in Sunnydale, as "Rebecca of Sunnyhell Farm."